Critical thinking: Research of critical thinking

-Educational programs aimed at developing critical thinking in children and adult learners, individually or in group problem solving and decision making contexts, continue to address these same three central elements.

 The Critical Thinking project at Human Science Lab, London, is involved in the scientific study of all major educational systems in prevalence today to assess how the systems are working to promote or impede critical thinking.

 Contemporary cognitive psychology regards human reasoning as a complex process that is both reactive and reflective.
-This presents a problem which is detailed as a division of a critical mind in juxtaposition to sensory data and memory.
+This presents a problem that is detailed as a division of a critical mind in juxtaposition to sensory data and memory.